‘Abortion absolutely is healthcare’: U.S. House panel told as GOP pursues nationwide ban - NewsBreak

 Republicans on the House panel repeatedly charged that majority Democrats were using the hearing to make a play for votes ahead of the Nov.
 8 midterm elections.
 They also repeated the false claim that a bill codifying Roe v.
 Wade into federal law would allow abortion until birth.

 “Let’s be clear on what today’s hearing is about – it’s not about advocating for the best interests of women.
-It’s an effort to institute a system of taxpayer-funded abortion on demand,” U.S. Rep. Fred Keller, R-12th District, said.
+It’s an effort to institute a system of taxpayer-funded abortion on demand,” U.S. Rep. Fred Keller (R-Penn.) said.
 “They do so under the guise of hearings like this one, to perpetrate fear and to achieve their far-left agenda.”

 Wolf asks Commonwealth Court to declare proposed amendments, including abortion ban, unconstitutional